Svish/cypress-helper-redux/README.md

 });
 ```

-Any other options you supply will be passed through to `cy.visit`.
+Other options you supply will be sent through to `cy.visit`:

 ```ts
 cy.reduxVisit('/', {